Stephan Klarer / Junger Konzertchor Zürich, Basel Sinfonietta

-This concert was performed in the Fraumünster Zürich, one of the main churches of the old town of Zurich and formerly part of a women’s convent.
-The church is known to tourists for its famous stained glass windows in the choir, by Marc Chagall (1887 – 1985).
-The church was founded in 853; the choir is in Roman style, nave is Gothic.
+This concert was in the Fraumünster Zürich, one of the main churches of the old town of Zurich and formerly part of a women’s convent.
+The church is a well-known tourists attraction, because of its famous stained glass windows in the choir, by Marc Chagall (1887 – 1985).
+The church was founded in 853.
+The choir is in Roman style, nave is Gothic.
 A rod screen (Lettner) separates the choir from the nave.
 In this performance, choir and orchestra occupied the space of the crossing area and transept, back to the rod screen.
 The nave was filled by the audience: the concert was sold out.

 The Setting for the Concert

 The concert setting can also serve as illustration for the problems mentioned above.
 Haydn’s oratorio “The Creation” is (mostly) based on the Holy Bible—yet, I think it rather fits into a concert venue than a church.
 Here in Zurich, the Tonhalle is the prime concert venue—however, that implies a substantial financial burden for the choir (let alone with the Tonhalle Orchestra!).
 The acoustics of that church proved to be non-ideal for this concert: there is substantial reverberation that blurs the articulation and (with choir and soloists) the pronunciation.
 Also, it makes spatial acoustic orientation much harder for the audience.